August 9, 2020 / By Oceana Setaysha

 Then times changed.
 We became an global community that savoured Californian oranges alongside Northern Territory mangoes, and the distance between the farm and the table got a whole lot bigger.
 Over the last few years the sustainability of this practice has been challenged, and food lovers have been encouraged to take a critical look at their eating habits when it comes to the ‘footprint’ of their food.
 In a world where you can have anything at any time, the farm to table (or paddock to plate) movement encourages people to slow down and embrace seasonal flavours and local produce, and it seems we're loving it.

 The food travels a shorter distance and represents the best quality products available in the area and supports local farmers and the growing community.
-Whether your visiting Victoria or heading out of Melbourne for a weekender, finding places like this has become easier.
+Whether you're visiting Victoria or heading out of Melbourne for a weekender, finding places like this has become easier.
 Here are a few of my favourite destinations that are doing great things with local produce, and for the planet.

 The Heronswood gardens are well known in the Mornington Peninsula for their stunning flowers, but less well known is the remarkable kitchen garden that's carefully mixed in among the blooms.
 There are five separate gardens, filled with top quality heirloom vegetables and tended using traditional techniques; a key part of how Heronswood and its Digger's Club works.

 The Royal Mail Hotel has a lot going for it, including it’s great location and the fact that it’s home to the largest restaurant garden in Australia.
 At 1.2 hectares, the main area of the garden provides up to 80% of the produce served in the Royal Mail Hotel restaurant on site.

-Basils Farm, Bellarine (above)
+Basils Farm, Bellarine

 A quaint cottage café with views of Swan Bay and Queenscliff that are sure to impress, Basil’s Farm is also home to a picturesque kitchen garden.
 Set in a winery by the sea, diners look out over the garden as they sample the farm's goods, which includes organically-grown heirloom vegetables and herbs and an enormous selection of fruits.

 From the same team that delivered diners another Daylesford institution – Lake House – comes Wombat Hill House, hidden away in the Wombat Hill Gardens in Daylesford.
 Simple but wholesome food is what you’ll find here, with lots of seasonal goodies from local sources.